Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

 - and more

-Business overhead expense insurance keeps the lights on, rent paid, and employee’s happy.
+As I say, business overhead expense insurance keeps the lights on, rent paid, and employees happy.

 Additionally, the premiums are tax-deductible.
 If you use the policy to pay for your business expenses, then the benefit is income tax-free.

 Most of the time, the cost of business overhead expense insurance is very inexpensive compared to an individual policy.
 Contact us to learn more.

 Paying back a loan is a serious matter.

 You pay a promissory note that says you will pay back the loan…

 …no matter what.

 What if you get disabled?
 What do you think happens to those payments?